 "Commissions are a deductible expense."

 Rebuttal: A commission might be if you are selling at a loss and want to add to it.
 A commission can be if you are selling something other than your primary residence.
 A commission can be if your net proceeds from the sale is over $250,000 if single, or over $500,000 if married and filing jointly.
-The link below explains it better.
-The simple truth is if you have any doubt, consult a tax professional.
+The simple truth is that I'm not a tax expert, so if you have any doubt, consult a tax professional, but this can explain some of it.

 One REALTOR® did post this concern with FSBO's:"FSBO home owners tend to not have a grasp of the anti-discrimination laws and I've had more than one that have stated things that made me cringe in front of a prospective buyer."
 Given that, it might not hurt to really familiarize yourself with the info on the site connected to the link below.